 The preferred method for installing Glue-Up panels is to apply the manufacturer’s recommended adhesive directly to the back of the ceiling panels in a 1/8″ diameter bead.
-We recommend spreading the material out on the panel evenly with an 1/8″ trowel shown below.
+We recommend spreading the material out on the panel evenly with an 1/8″ trowel shown in image.
 Keep adhesive about 1/2″ from the outside edges to prevent leakage.
 Carefully read and follow manufacturer’s directions for the adhesive.

 - Edge Trim.
 If applying to perimeter of room, install now.